What are fixed assets and inventories

 Valuation of stocks

-§ 9 Current assets to, subject of 10 §, 12 §, 13 a §, 14 a §, 14 e § or 14 f §, admitted to the lower of cost and net realizable value at balance sheet date.
+9 § Current assets shall, subject of 10 §, 12 §, 13 a §, 14 a §, 14 e § or 14 f §, admitted to the lower of cost and net realizable value at balance sheet date.

-The cost of course, subject of 11 §, costs of asset acquisition or manufacturing.
+With the cost of course, subject of 11 §, costs of asset acquisition or manufacturing.
 In determining the cost applicable 3 § second to fourth paragraphs.

-The net selling price means the sale value less estimated selling expenses.
+Net realizable value refers to the sale value less estimated selling expenses.
 If there are special reasons, get replacement value, where appropriate allowances for obsolescence, or any other value that is consistent with 2 Chapter.
 2 and 3 § § used instead of the net realizable value.

 Valuation of work in progress